openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 ### plimits

-plimits sets the resource limits of process groups. **/proc/plimits** is the root directory of plimits.
+plimits sets resource limits of process groups. **/proc/plimits** is the root directory of plimits.

 - The plimits file system is a pseudo file system used to implement mappings between files and plimits variables.
 With this file system, you can modify kernel variables through operations on files.
 For example, you can modify the **memory.limit** file to restrict memory allocation.
 - In the plimits file system, files can be read and written, and directories can be added or deleted.
 - A plimits directory maps a plimits group.
 When a directory is created, the files (mapped to the control variables of the limiter) in the directory are automatically created.
 - Files for a limiter are created by group.
-For example, when a memory limiter is created, all files required, instead of a single file, are created at a time.
+For example, when a memory limiter is created, all files required, instead of a single file, are created.

 The macro **LOSCFG_PROCESS_LIMITS** specifies the setting of plimits. **y** means to enable plimits, and **n** (default) means the opposite.